Davidjohnwilson/davidjohnwilson.github.io/_posts/2016-11-13-transitioning-from-phd-to-industry.md

 tags: phd academia software-engineering data-science
 ---

+*This piece is currently in draft state.
+If you have any thoughts, please let me know on the email at the bottom of the page.*

 What does a transition from academia into industry involve?
 Here are some thoughts

 ###The Journey